-Equity real estate investment trust investors can own commercial real estate without the hassles of managing it.
+Equity real estate trust investors can own commercial real estate without the hassles of managing it.
 REITs, through experienced management teams, purchase and manage commercial real estate.
 When you purchase shares in a REIT, you become a partial owner of those properties.
 From this perspective, you're also a partial owner of an operating business that manages properties for profit.
-REITs are modeled after mutual funds, and are traded major stock exchanges; some REITs are privately held.
+REITs are modeled after mutual funds and are traded on major stock exchanges, though some REITs are privately held.

 Property Management Without Headaches

 REITs allow the average investor to own commercial real estate.
 The investor also enjoys the benefits of having experienced property managers work to make money for them without the headaches of average landlords.
 A carefully selected management team handles marketing, rent collection, tenant management, and facilities maintenance.
 All REIT investors must do is collect their dividends.

 With equity stocks, management decides whether to pay dividends or reinvest profits back into the company.
 REITs, on the other hand, disburse 90 percent or more of the profits to investors.
 Investors can then decide what to do with their dividends.
 If investors choose to reinvest, they simply purchase more shares.
 If they'd rather use their dividends for a vacation, they can do that also.
 Dividends are normally steady; REITs provide an opportunity for increased dividends as rents increase.
 Appreciation can also be realized through the increased value of the properties in the trust.

 Though you won't experience the magnitude of price rises of equity stocks in a good market, REITs have historically performed well due to the steady long-term appreciation of commercial real estate.
 Short-term fluctuations in inflation and interest rates do not normally impact commercial real estate and REIT share prices as much as they do equity stocks.
 Bond investments can provide reasonable returns with acceptable risk, but most bond classes have fixed values with no opportunity for appreciation.